 * SanitySlippage: Various irritations chip away at Marge's stability until she locks herself in the car on a bridge.

-* ScrewTheRulesIHaveConnections: Quimby orders Marge to be freed without changes because it could cost him the women’s vote if he allows the law to go the way it’s set.
+* ScrewTheRulesIHaveConnections: Quimby orders Marge to be freed without charges because it could cost him the women’s vote if he allows the law to go the way it’s set.

 -->'''Quimby:''' They're just like seals.
 Throw them a fish and they start clapping their fins together.